tariqporter/reactreduxer/README.md

 Install with

 ```
-npm install -g reactix
+npm install -g reactreduxer
 ```

-Run `reactix` with the name of the component you want to create
+Run `reactreduxer` with the name of the component you want to create

 ```
-reactix MyComponent
+reactreduxer MyComponent
 ```

 You may also use a relative path

 ```
-reactix ./components/MyComponent
+reactreduxer ./components/MyComponent
 ```

 A folder will be created for the component and will contain the following files